ChelpuriPraneeth/Artisan-ai-marketplace/README.md

 - Supports local artisan products

 ## Technologies
-- Python
+- Google sheets
 - Generative AI
-- Google Sheets
+- AI-powered marketing workflows

 ## Project

 This project was developed as part of the Generative AI Exchange Program.
+It uses Google Sheets and Generative AI to support marketing activities for local artisans.

 ## Future Improvements
 - Add a web interface